kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ## Serverlessly rendered Hello World with React and ReactDOM

 In the previous section Hello World was statically written but that's below our aim.
-Let's rather do the same with react and ReactDom.
+Let's rather do the same with React and ReactDom.

 To achieve this, Let's use the development version of the React and ReactDOM libraries from http://www.unpkg.com/browse/react@16.13.1 and put them into the head element in our index file.
 Like this: